Are you managing your site inspections with Excel sheets?

 3- Attach pictures and signatures on the go

-Mobile forms that allow you to take pictures, annotate and attach them to the form instantly is a must have.
+Mobile online forms that allow you to take pictures, annotate and attach them to the form instantly is a must have.
 This eases the way pictures are attached to the reports.

-They can also capture digital signatures from client’s and inspector’s, generating a PDF report instantly on the go.
+They can also capture digital signatures from client’s and inspector’s.
+As well as generating a PDF report instantly on the go.

 4- Look for flexible inspection checklist solutions

-When you are looking for digital solutions to manage site inspections, you must consider solutions that allow you to customise checklists, flow, rules, alerts and more.
+You must consider solutions that allow you to customise checklists, flow, rules, alerts and more.
+That is when you are looking for digital solutions to manage site inspections.
 Nowadays only capturing data is not enough.